The First Rule of Punk

 Also available in Spanish

-There’s a lot to know about Maria Luisa, better known as Malú, but let’s start with this: she loves punk music, she loves to make creative, personal ‘zines, and she hates cilantro.
+There’s a lot to know about Maria Luisa, better known as Malú, but let’s start with this: she loves punk music, she loves to make creative zines, and she hates cilantro.

-This puts her in conflict with her Mom (about how she dresses), with a mean girl at school, and with her school administration.
+This view of herself puts her in conflict with her Mom, with a mean girl at school, and with her school administration.
 Malú is a winning champion because she finds such constructive ways to deal with these overlapping challenges.

-Malú and author Celia Perez also don’t really use punk – the music or the motifs – as an awkward way of challenging authority.
-Malú wears Blondie t-shirts and wants to color her hair.
-But both she and her father really use the notion of punk as a way of finding strength and being yourself: “Worrying about stuff is so not punk, Malú.”
-And: “…being punk was about being open-minded and…giving people the benefit of the doubt.”
+Malú and author Celia C. Pérez present punk as not just a way of challenging authority.
+While Malú does rebel against the restrictive school dress code, but both she and her father focus on punk as a way of finding strength, being yourself, and being welcoming to others.
+As her dad tells her, “…being punk was about being open-minded and…giving people the benefit of the doubt.”

-Malú’s friend, Joe’s grandmother may ask, “I don’t understand why you kids try so hard to stick out.”
+A grandmother figure in the book, Señora Oralia, says to Malú and her friends, “I don’t understand why you kids try so hard to stick out.”
 But Malú demonstrates that punk is really about finding yourself, appreciating where you come from, and asserting yourself with constructive confidence.